kunlunh/kunlunh.github.io/content/post/2023-07-28-AI-against-AI-example-CEGAI.md

 <!--more-->

-The exam is challeges, I decided to slove it with ChatGPT.
+The exam is challeged, I decided to slove it with ChatGPT.
 And the final souce is 83.

 ![PIC1][1]